Vitaliy-1/oldGregg/README.md

 Article landing page: http://ojsdemo.e-medjournal.com/index.php/oldGregg/article/view/4

 ## Current release
-Current latest release is for testing only
+Current latest release is ready for production use

 ## How to use
 1. Download the plugin.